GJZwiers/deno-config-init/README.md

 deno-init --force
 ```

-`--no-git` disables running `git init` as part of the project initialization.
+`--no-git` will disable running `git init` as part of the project initialization.

 ```bash
 deno-init --no-git